BettercareHealth/bettercare/maternal-mental-health/exam/exam.md

 	-	Ignore the parents if they are angry as it is not your fault
 	-	There is nothing you can do to help, what has happened is the way the world works
 	+	{:.correct}Treat the infant gently at birth, wrap it in blankets and show respect
-20. Do health workers need support after helping parents cope with pregnancy loss?
+20. Do health or social workers need support after helping parents cope with pregnancy loss?
 	-	Loss is part of life, so they must just deal with it
-	+	{:.correct}Health workers may need to talk to someone for debriefing
+	+	{:.correct}Health or social workers may need to talk to someone for debriefing
 	-	Loss is upsetting so they should take sick leave to grieve alone
 	-	They are trained professionals so they should manage the stress
 1. Poor women are more likely to have mental health problems because: